 - Keep them close to your body to avoid unnecessary pressure on your shoulders and elbows.

-- Squeeze the core to stabilize, and keep an upright posture while you’re in the air.
+- Squeeze the core to stabilize and keep an upright posture while in the air.

 - Align your body to lean slightly forward, then lower yourself down while bending your arms at the elbows.